Infraste03/KGE_RS/fashion_generalization/results/README.md

 results/hpo_transe_no_brand_v2/best_model.pt
 ```

-An earlier `hpo_transe_no_brand/` experiment was superseded by this version and is not retained in the public results directory.
+An earlier `hpo_transe_no_brand/` experiment was superseded by this corrected version and is not retained in the public results directory.

 ### `hpo_transe_no_category/`

-TransE HPO for the `no_category` ablation.
+TransE HPO for the ablation that removes `belongs_to`.

-The category information is removed from the KG.

 Selected hyperparameters: